New Zealand Warriors: COVID Season 2 - Central Coast Warriors - 2021

-Worst ever season, return to New Zealand – 2022
+COVID Season 3 - Homecoming with No Wooden Spoon – 2022

-The Warriors began their season with two close losses with defeats against St. George Illawarra in Round 1 (28-16) and the Gold Coast Titans in Round 2 (20-18).
-Before going on to win their next three matches, beating the Wests Tigers (16-12), Brisbane (20-6) and North Queensland (25-24).
-However that streak came to an end when they suffered a controversial loss to the Sydney Roosters in Round 6 (22-14).
-After the Roosters game, the Warriors went on to lose eight of their next nine games including humiliating defeats to Cronulla in Round 9 (29-10) in a game where the Cronulla side were reduced to 11 players and a 70-10 loss to Melbourne on ANAZC Day which is the clubs biggest loss in their history.
+The Warriors began their season with two losses with defeats against St. George Illawarra in Round 1 (28–16) and the Gold Coast Titans in Round 2 (20–18).
+Before going on to win their next three matches, beating the Wests Tigers (16–12), Brisbane (20–6) and North Queensland (25–24).
+However, that streak came to an end when they suffered a defeat to the Sydney Roosters in Round 6 (22–14).

+After the 3–3 start to the season, the Warriors went on to lose eight of their next nine games including defeats to Cronulla in Round 9 (29–10) in a game where the Cronulla side was reduced to 11 players and a 70–10 loss to Melbourne on ANZAC Day which is the club's biggest loss in their history.

+In this stretch, coach Nathan Brown was sacked following a 44–10 defeat to the Manly-Warringah Sea Eagles.

-On 3 July, the Warriors returned home to play at Mt Smart Stadium in New Zealand for the first time in almost three years.
+On 3 July, the Warriors returned home to play at Mt Smart Stadium in New Zealand for the first time in 1038 days.
 They hosted the Wests Tigers in front of a sold-out crowd of 26,009.
-They would go on to win the match by a score of 22-2, breaking a 7 game losing streak.
-In the Warriors remaining three home games of the season, the Warriors would go on to lose to the Melbourne Storm 24-12, where winger Ed Kosi scored the only points for the Warriors with 3 tries in his just his second game since being dropped after the Warriors record breaking loss to the Storm earlier in the season, win against the Canterbury-Bankstown Bulldogs 42-18, the teams biggest win since 2016, and lose to the Gold Coast Titans 27-26 in extra time of the final game of the season, after surrendering a 14 point lead in the final 7 minutes of the match.
+They would go on to win the match by a score of 22–2, breaking a 7-game losing streak.

+In the Warriors remaining three home games of the season, the Warriors would go on to lose to the Melbourne Storm 24–12, where winger Ed Kosi scored the only points for the Warriors with 3 tries in his second game since being dropped after the Warriors record-breaking loss to the Storm earlier in the season, win against the Canterbury-Bankstown Bulldogs 42–18, the team's biggest win since 2016, and lose to the Gold Coast Titans 27–26 in extra time of the final game of the season, after surrendering a 14-point lead in the final 7 minutes of the match.

-In September 2022, the Warriors principal sponsor Vodafone New Zealand announced they would change their name to One New Zealand, as they are also naming rights sponsor, the Warriors subsequently announced they would change their name to the One New Zealand Warriors from November 2022 onwards.
+In September 2022, the Warriors principal sponsor Vodafone New Zealand announced they would change their name to One NZ, as they are also naming rights sponsor, the Warriors subsequently announced they would change their name to the One New Zealand Warriors from November 2022 onwards.